Triangle

 Holders of a BPS-accredited psychology degrees

-If you have an undergraduate degree (2:1 or above) that confers the Graduate Basis for Chartered Membership (GBC) by the British Psychological Society (BPS), our BPS accredited Occupational Psychology MSc is more suited for you.
+For those who have an undergraduate degree (2:1 or above) that confers the Graduate Basis for Chartered Membership (GBC) by the British Psychological Society (BPS), our BPS accredited Occupational Psychology MSc is a more suitable option.

 If you're unsure whether your degree provides the GBC, you can check the BPS' list of accredited courses.